HTGenomeAnalysisUnit/Useful_tips/RAP_usage/Jupyter_in_the_RAP.md

 chmod a+x /usr/bin/micromamba
 ```

 Then create a folder in the system tree where you can store the environments, for example `/conda_root` and set the `MAMBA_ROOT_PREFIX` to this folder.
 In this way named environments will be stored in `$MAMBA_ROOT_PREFIX/envs` and you can easily switch between them.
+Remember that if you open a new terminal session you have to set again the environment variable `MAMBA_ROOT_PREFIX` like shown below.

 ```bash
 mkdir /conda_root